Just as the Earth emerges from a restful, slow, indulgent winter, our bodies re-awaken into Spring.

 It is important to remember that spring is a transitional time for both the Earth and our bodies.
 We do not want to go from warming, spicy, heavy foods of winter, to a cold raw diet of smoothies and salads!
 Seek out a gentle and moderate transition, instead.

 A springtime diet will support:

 The Liver ~ The liver processes fat, vitamins, toxins, hormones and does SO much for our bodies.
-In the winter, it often works in overdrive as we generally crave and eat larger meals with more fat.
-Spring is the perfect time to give our livers some gentle support by eating less heavy foods and incorporating more bitter flavors.
+In the winter, it often works in overdrive as we may crave and eat larger meals with more fat.
+Spring is the perfect time to give our livers gentle support by eating less heavy foods and incorporating more bitter flavors.